mrinal10/Unified/README.md

 3) for each operation the action needs to be configured.

-## We can also design it like, for each operation the action can be configured as a Method name, and that particular nethod will be invoked
+## We can also design it like, for each operation the action can be configured as a Method name, and that particular nethod will be invoked using Java reflection.
-## using Java reflection, but currently we just returning the action string Only.
+## Currently we are just returning the action string Only.